h2non/toxy/README.md

 Rules are simple middleware functions that resolve asyncronously with a `boolean` value to determine if a given HTTP transaction should be ignored when poisoning.

+Your rule must resolve with a `boolean` param calling the `next(err, shouldIgnore)` function in the middleware, passing a `true` value if the rule has not matches and should not apply the poisioning, and therefore continuing with the next middleware stack.

 Here's an example of a simple rule matching the HTTP method to determine if:
 ```js
 function method(matchMethod) {